-- Bank Regulations, Credit Crunch, and Exports, joint work with Hyunju Lee and Sunyoung Lee
+- Capital Regulations and The Rise of Shadow Banking (draft available on request), joint with Hyunju Lee and Sunyoung Lee

-- The Ultralong Sovereign Default Risk (draft coming soon!)
+- The Ultralong Sovereign Default Risk (draft available on request)

-- Pay What Your Dad Paid: Commitment and Price Rigidity in the Market for Life Insurance, [NEW DRAFT] joint work with Pei Cheng Yu
+- Pay What Your Dad Paid: Commitment and Price Rigidity in the Market for Life Insurance, joint work with Pei Cheng Yu

 Life insurance premiums display significant rigidity in the data, on average adjusting once every 3 years by more than 10%.
 This contrasts with the underlying marginal cost which exhibits considerable volatility due to the movements in interest and mortality rates.
 We build a model where policyholders are held-up by long-term insurance contracts which presents a time inconsistency problem for the firms.
 The optimal contract takes the form of a simple cutoff rule: premiums are rigid for cost realizations smaller than the threshold, while adjustments must be large and are only possible when cost realizations exceed it.
 We use a calibrated version of the model to show that it matches the data and captures several aspects of premium rigidity in the cross-section and over time.

 - Learning about Debt Crises